sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 4: Working with Pivot Tables v2/Fundamentals 4: Working with Pivot Tables.md

 The `Control ID` is a critical value as that is how we can reference the current value the user has set the control to.

-Our control is now configured (we renamed it in the UI too), but the pivot table is not aware of it yet.
+Our control is now configured, but the pivot table is not aware of it yet.

 We need to configure the pivot table to handle the time period values when the user changes the time period contol.